 We’ve been asked what the absolute best camp we’ve stayed in has been.
 While that question is too difficult to answer, the most luxurious lodge is Chinzombo in Zambia’s South Luangwa National Park.
 Chinzombo has an amazing location along the Luangwa River so you will likely find hippos and crocs lingering around night and day.

 The park itself is famed for its high leopard population along the riverbanks during the dry season.
 It provides visitors a good chance of spotting the elusive leopard right form their villa.

 The lodge is managed by the highly regarded Norman Carr Safaris who are experts at walking safaris and have some of the best guides in Africa.
+It is easily the most luxurious lodge you’ll find on this list.
+The fact it’s located in the fabulous South Luangwa Park makes it only better!
 Find out why the South Luangwa is awesome!

 We are both incredibly conscious about our footprint when we travel.
 It’s why we always recommend eco-friendly products to travel with.
 That’s why we loved our stay at Ila Lodge in the Kafue National Park in Zambia.